Implications of GWTC-3 on primordial black holes from vacuum bubbles: PBH's from vacuum bubbles

+In this section, we discuss the production of PBHs whose mass function obeys a broken power law.
 It was proposed and investigated in a series of works that PBHs can be formed by spherical domain walls and vacuum bubbles that nucleate during inflation \cite{Garriga:2015fdk, Deng:2016vzb, Deng:2017uwc,Deng:2020mds,Deng:2021ezy}.
-In this section, we shall focus on the case of vacuum bubbles, introducing in more details the formation mechanism and discussing the implication of the GWTC-3 data on the model.
+We shall focus on the case of vacuum bubbles, introducing in more details the formation mechanism and discussing the implication of the GWTC-3 data on the model.
 For domain walls, the mass distribution of the resulting PBHs usually has $\alpha_2=-1/2$, which is not compatible with the $\alpha_2$ inferred from GWTC-3.